-Experienced Wrongful Termination & Retaliatory Discharge Attorney Representing St. Petersburg Individuals
+Experienced Wrongful Termination And Retaliatory Discharge Attorney Representing St. Petersburg Individuals

-For example, say you notice your coworkers are skirting safety precautions and you report it to your boss.
-Your boss talks to your coworkers, but nothing changes and business goes back to usual, so you report the violations to the appropriate state safety commission.
+For example, say you notice that your co-workers are skirting safety precautions, and you report it to your boss.
+Your boss talks to your co-workers, but nothing changes and business goes back to usual, so you report the violations to the appropriate state safety commission.
 You come into work on Monday and your boss fires you for reporting the violations to the commission.
 This is a classic case of retaliatory discharge.

 What You Can Do

 If you have been wrongfully terminated because of your status as a protected class member or your report of workplace violations, you need to hire attorney Berman as soon as possible.
 He will help you file a complaint with the appropriate government agency and provide all the necessary documentation and evidence to support your complaint.
 If you need to appear for hearings or in court, Mr. Berman will represent you and ensure that your rights are respected.
 Get over 25 years of legal experience on your side and call Mr. Berman today to get started.

 Berman Law Firm, P.A., provides trusted legal counsel to clients embroiled in wrongful termination and retaliatory discharge cases.
 Contact the St. Petersburg office today at 727-547-3316 to schedule a free consultation with an effective employment lawyer.